 5. DO A/B TESTING

-A/B testing can turn out quite handy when you are hesitating between two options perceived good.
-In this case we would recommend you publishing both versions of the website and whichever proves more effective wins.
-Before A/B testing set up some hypotheses, that you can confirm or refute afterwards.
+A/B testing can turn out to be quite handy when you are hesitating between two good options.
+In this case, we would recommend you to publish both versions of the website and whichever proves to be more effective wins (before A/B testing sets up some hypotheses that you can confirm or refute afterwards).

 6. KNOW THY VISITORS – PAVING THE YELLOW BRICK ROAD FOR YOUR CUSTOMERS

-If you have followed advice we gave you in our previous set of articles and set up a landing page, applied amazing visuals and CTA buttons, you are almost-perfectly prepared for the big shopping days.
+If you have followed the pieces of advice we gave you in our previous set of articles and set up a landing page, applied amazing visuals and CTA buttons, you are almost-perfectly prepared for the big shopping days.
 Almost.
 The key to perfection is monitoring your customers’ behavior.
-You should map the ways they interact with the elements on your webpage, the buttons they click on and information they seek to discover their needs.
-It is among your daily priorities to get to know what your visitors like and dislike to adjust your content accordingly.
+You should map the ways they interact with the elements on your webpage, the buttons they click on and the information they seek to discover their needs.
+It’s on of your daily priorities to get to know what your visitors like and dislike so you can adjust your content accordingly.
 Mouse-movement and behavior tracker platforms, such as Capturly can help you investigate your customers in-depth.
 Where do they click and what do they ignore?
 Which element confuses them?
 Which part of your webpage do they view the most often?
-These platforms also let you know where are those critical points they get off the yellow brick road you have been paving for them all this time.
-The great news that we at Capturly have a free trial version with all features available so you can still get your website in top moneymaking shape for Black Friday and Cyber Monday without any additional cost!
+These platforms also let you know where those critical points are which make your customers get off the yellow brick road you’ve been paying for all this time The great news is that Capturly has a free trial version with all features available so you can still get your website in top moneymaking shape for Black Friday and Cyber Monday without any additional cost!

 For both an offline and an ecommerce store owner it is indispensable to know the customers and their needs.
-By understanding who and where they are, and what they do it becomes way easier to help them in the process of purchase.
+By understanding who and where they are and what they do, it becomes way easier to help them in the purchasing process.

 7. DON’T UNDERESTIMATE THE FORMS